abdulmejidshemsu/url_shortner/README.md

 [Live DEMO](https://url-shortening.onlihop.com)
-![enter image description here](https://fv9-3.failiem.lv/thumb_show.php?i=hyy8u6pa7&view) URL Shortener is a simple easy to use built using TALL stack (Laravel, Livewire, Tailwindcss, alpinejs) .
+![enter image description here](https://fv9-3.failiem.lv/thumb_show.php?i=hyy8u6pa7&view) URL Shortener is a simple easy to use built using Laravel.
 It allows you to shorten long URLs into easy-to-remember short links.

 # Features